If you’re running a paid membership website, failed payments will reduce your revenue.

 Failed payments are part of running a membership site.
 They happen.
 However, troubleshooting failed payments on your membership site is much easier when you have a clear picture of what went wrong.
 This way both you and your users can take steps to fix it.

 Payment Logs for Paid Member Subscriptions will give you a clear picture of each step a payment goes through and where it got stuck.
-It’s a great debugging tool, that will help you act fast and recapture as many of those payments as possible.
+It is a great debugging tool, that will help you act much faster and recapture as many of those payments as possible.

 You can check out this functionality by trying the Paid Member Subscriptions demo.